Romance scams cost Canadian consumers $50million+ a year

 2. Search online for traits related to the romantic situation plus the word “scammer”

 - There are some common scams out there, particularly people creating fake stories (for example, about being a former military vet that has been widowed).
 Scammers like to leverage stories with emotional hooks and use the same tactics to prey on their victims, which are widely accessible online.
+A good rule of thumb: sad stories are scam stories.

 3. Protect yourself if you have revealed sensitive information